Table of Contents[Hide][Show]

 20. Natural Bridge State Resort Park

 The Natural Bridge State Resort Park is located very close to the Red River Gorge which is a mecca for hikers and climbers alike.
-The natural bridge is a sight to behold and requires a relatively easy one mile hike.
+The natural bridge is a sight to behold — all you have to do is walk the relatively easy one mile trail.
 Natural Bridge is a nature preserve, so dogs are not allowed.

 21. Nolin Lake State Park